aswinbabs/Auto_Humidifier/README.md

-# 🌫️ ESP32 DHT11-Based Smart Humidifier Controller (WIP)
+# 🌫️ ESP32 DHT11-Based Smart Humidifier Controller

 This project automates a **humidifier** using data from a **DHT11 sensor** and allows **manual or automatic control** via the **Blynk IoT app**.
 Communication is handled over **WiFi** using the **HTTP protocol**, and real-time data (temperature and humidity) is sent to the Blynk server.